vanelsberg/APKautobuild/README.md

             appkeyAndroidAPS-keystore.jks   -> personal keystore
             ks-password                     -> password file

 The documentation uses the above defaults for keystore and password filenames.
-Optionally change the default keystore and password files throug ediiting the configuration file _source.environment_.
+Optionally change the default keystore and password files throug ediiting the configuration file.

-Configuration is in the file source.environment:
+Configuration is in the file _aapsbuilder.config_:

 ## Signing Keystore:

+* data/**keystore/ks-password**

+    To sign .APK's after building you need to configuare the keystore- and key password for your keystore file:

+    Create a plaintext password file named _ks-password_ containing 2 lines (see ks-password.sample):
+    * line1: keystore password
+    * line2: key password

 * data/**keystore/appkeyAndroidAPS-keystore.jks**